 - Thoughts about death/suicide

 There are a number of sources of support both within the University and externally.
-The Mental Health and Wellbeing Team are available to meet with students to discuss concerns, advise accordingly and co-ordinate support as required.
+The Mental Health Team are available to meet with students with a mental health disabilty/severe and enduring mental health difficulties to discuss concerns, advise accordingly and co-ordinate support as required.

 For information about external mental health services, please see the information on the crisis situations page of our website.